The U.S. government uses numerical systems to make sense of the hundreds of occupations and industries that exist. They are:

-To search for salary information in trade publications, try searching for the occupation name along with the terms salary, wage, compensation, etc., which you can search simulatenously as (salary OR wage OR compensation).
-Try the Quick Search box on the library home page to search for salary information for all occupations.
+To search for salary information in trade publications, try searching for the occupation name along with the terms salary, wage, compensation, etc., which you can search simultaenously as (salary OR wage OR compensation).
+Try the Quick Search box on the library home page to search for salary information for a wide variety occupations.
 To search business-specific occupations, you can search directly in:

-To find a professional association, try searching the web for the occupation name along with the terms association, organization, union, etc. You can also consult this book to find an association:
+To find a professional association, try searching the internet for the occupation name along with the terms association, organization, union, etc. You can also consult this book to find an association: